marcoemrich/schools_of_tdd_dojo/slides/2023-03-codingdojo-javaland.md

 ## TDD as if <br/>You Meant It <!-- .element: style="position: absolute; top: 480px; left: -150px" -->

 Note:

-- also born in London?
+- also born in London because of the picture?

 ----